tarunb12/LLVM-Compiler/README.md

    else ...
 ```

-Conditions in the if statement must evaluate to a bool type, or an error will be raised.
+Conditions in the if statement must evaluate to a bool type.
 Else blocks are NOT required
 for each of the if statements.

 #### For Statement